-The great hope was that by moving ahead in this area the USSR could be locked into a relatively moderate policy-that Soviet leaders, as Kissinger put it in an important memorandum he sent to Nixon in 1970, could be tied "to the softer more optimistic line implicit in a SALT agreement."
-For Soviet officials, SALT implied that the United States "would act more in parallel with the USSR," and they wanted an agreement for that very reason.
-U.S. policy, he said, had to be framed with that in mind.
+The great hope was that by moving ahead in this area the USSR could be locked into a relatively moderate policy-that the Soviet leadership, as Kissinger put it in an important memorandum he sent Nixon in 1970, could be tied "to the softer more optimistic line implicit in a SALT agreement."
+For the Soviets, SALT implied that America "would act more in parallel with the USSR," and they wanted an agreement for that very reason.
+And American policy had to be framed with that in mind.
 "If we choose to move in a direction of more open cooperation with the Soviet Union," he wrote, "we would, of course, find the Soviet leaders responsive."
-(The "of course" is a revealing indicator of Kissinger's true assessment of the "Soviet threat.")
-If, however, the United States chose to take a tougher line, "the net gains from SALT over any long term might prove fragile."
-Kissinger also seemed to think that the United States should opt for the first, more accommodating, course of action because that would help keep Soviet policy on a moderate path: "If a
+(The "of course" is a very revealing indicator of Kissinger's true assessment of the "Soviet threat.")
+If, however, he went on, the Americans chose to take a tougher line, "the net gains from SALT over any long term might prove fragile."
+And he seemed to think that the United States should opt for the first, more forthcoming, course of action, because that would help keep Soviet policy on a moderate path: "If a SALT agreement produced a generally conciliatory American attitude, including more generous economic policies toward the USSR, the Soviets would have a strong incentive to keep us on such a course."
+83 SALT, as he pointed out in his memoirs, provided America not just with "an opportunity to redress the strategic balance"; it also might make it possible to "create the conditions for political restraint without which escalating crises were in [his] view inevitable."
+84 It could also have certain secondary political purposes, like "keeping the Europeans honest" (since it was bound to raise the specter of America moving toward a "condominium" policy with the USSR, if the Europeans went too far in pursuing their own détente policies), and outflanking the left at home, both always important considerations for Kissinger.
+But the main goal had to do with the USSR: if détente were strengthened the Soviet threat could be kept at bay-and SALT was the great symbol of détente.